 Our senior business leaders are offered the chance to join the Core Laboratories Business Leadership Program.
-This program is designed to in the future.
+This program is designed to build our leaders capability to lead Core Laboratories into the future.
 We work in partnership with the University of Rotterdam Erasmus School of Management to deliver this program.